ItalyStrap/theme-json-generator/docs/01-basic-usage.md

 Following the introduction to the tool's capabilities and its intended development use, let's dive into how to leverage its functionalities effectively.

-### Understanding the Workflow
+## Understanding the Workflow

 The CLI tool simplifies the process of working with JSON configurations for your WordPress themes through a streamlined workflow, consisting of the following key steps:

 1. **Initialization:** Start by initializing the entry point.
-This setup phase prepares the environment for generating your `theme.json` file, ensuring that all necessary prerequisites are met.
+This setup phase prepares the environment for generating your `theme.json` file if it doesn't exist and the related entrypoint PHP files, ensuring that all necessary prerequisites are met.
 2. **Generation:** Utilizing the initialized entry point, the tool then can proceed to generate the JSON file.
-This step takes your PHP configurations and translates them into a structured `theme.json` file, ready for use in your theme development.
+This step takes your PHP configurations and translates them into a structured `*.json` file, ready for use in your theme development.
 3. **Validation:** After generation, the tool can perform a validation check on the generated JSON files.
-This ensures that the files are correctly formatted and meet the expected standards, ready for integration into your WordPress theme.
+This ensures that the files are correctly formatted and meet the expected standards.

-#### Initializing the Environment: The init Command
+### Initializing the Environment: The init Command

-To kickstart the development process and prepare your theme for JSON configuration, the `init` command lays the foundational structure required for generating your `theme.json` and related JSON files efficiently.
+To kickstart the development process and prepare your theme for JSON configuration, the `init` command lays the foundational structure required for generating your `theme.json` and entrypoint PHP files efficiently.

 How to Use